openemail/openemail-docs-v1/docs/index.md

 ## openemail is Absolutely Free

-You are well aware that email is by far the most widely use business application of the Internet.
-From a single owner business to large enterprise primarily rely on email as their first line of business communication.
+You are well aware that email is by far the most widely used business application of the Internet.
+From a single owner business to a large enterprise primarily rely on email as their first line of business communication.
 The intention of this comprehensive free guide is to help you getting **openemail** deployed FREE if you have in house systems engineering skills. openemail is 100% free in terms of software licensing that blocks you from scaling your business.

 ## Security is our Priority